 Who Mourns for a Lost Dream?
 (2011)

-This was an attempt at fleshing out Avarthrel setting into “Planet A” — essentially, modern/sci-fi era that is vaguely related to the fantasy era.
+This was an attempt at fleshing out Avarthrel setting into “Planet A” — essentially, modern/sci-fi era of Avarthrel, that nevertheless has some interesting historical parallels to the fantasy era.

 Staring in the Void of Patience (2012)